slowproj/slowdash/app/server/slowapi/docs/README.md

 ### WebSocket
-Basically the same structure as FastAPI:
+The structure is basically the same as FastAPI:
 ```python
 import slowapi